-Japan was one of my all-time favorite vacations.
-From multiple day trips from my home base cities of Osaka and Tokyo during my visit, to learning about their culture including food and public transportation, to the gorgeous landscape, I had an ear-to-ear grin recalling memories and formulating this list of 20 surprising things to love about Japan.
+There are so many things to love about Japan that make it one of my all-time favorite destinations.
+From multiple day trips from my home base cities of Osaka and Tokyo during my visit, to learning about their culture including food and public transportation, to the gorgeous landscape, I had an ear-to-ear grin recalling memories and formulating this list of things to love about Japan and Japanese culture.

 It's very common to commute using public transportation in Japan.
 Their trains, especially, are some of the most efficient I've ever seen and utilized.
 Surrounding this is a culture of commuters.
 One of the things I fell in love with was the noodle stations at many train stops on the track platforms.